davestange/predict_plays/README.md

 With hyperparameters, fit_intercept = True, penalty = l2, C = 1.0, class_weight = None, solver = newton-cholesky, it achieved an accuracy of 74.4% and a precision of 0.6870 in 0.0142 secs.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.74 (actual 1.00), underperformed by 25.8
+- Scenario 1) pistol formation: predicted 0.65 (actual 0.65), outperformed by 0.2
-- Scenario 2) wildcat formation: predicted 0.74 (actual 0.85), underperformed by 10.9
+- Scenario 2) wildcat formation: predicted 0.85 (actual 0.85), outperformed by 0.1
-- Scenario 3) shotgun formation: predicted 0.74 (actual 0.75), underperformed by 0.3
+- Scenario 3) shotgun formation: predicted 0.75 (actual 0.75), outperformed by 0.1
 - Scenario 4) one score game: predicted 0.73 (actual 0.59), outperformed by 14.0
 - Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 17.8
 - Scenario 6) 3rd and long: predicted 0.94 (actual 0.92), outperformed by 2.0